 A useful aid to memory uses the ABCDDs: Airway, Breathing, Circulation, Immediate Decontamination, and Drugs.
 However, these steps are done as nearly simultaneously as possible rather than following a strict order.
 For example, bronchospasm in patients exposed to nerve agents may be so severe that patients cannot be ventilated (B) until atropine is given (D), and drugs may be ineffective as long as chemical agents remain in contact with the patient.
 As these steps are taken, responders to NBC emergencies, particularly chemical ones, must be careful to protect themselves from exposure (from the environment and directly from casualties) before administering care.

-Airway, Breathing, and Circulation (ABCs) are addressed in standard fashion, as discussed elsewhere in The Manual.
+Airway, Breathing, and Circulation (ABCs) are addressed in standard fashion, as discussed in Cardiopulmonary Resuscitation (CPR) in Adults.
 These steps are typically done first, whether the cause is physical or NBC trauma.
 An exception is with certain patients with chemical exposure (eg, nerve agents) for whom immediate decontamination and administration of antidotes may be lifesaving (and prevent development of or allow effective treatment of airway or breathing problems).
 Medical stabilization of the ABCs sometimes needs to be done in the warm zone.